kashishpandey/CS510-VideoGameAnalysis/README.md

 - hyper parameter tuning for all the models
 - seeing which models I should keep/get rid of
 - adding different measurements for models (maybe accuracy, mse, mae, etc)

+Things I worked on since first submission:
+- added a detailed RMD file
+- added a PDF file as well of the RMD file
+- added several testthats
+- added overall objectives before the code (in the RMD file)
+- added more in depth comments throughout different portions of the code
+- added more information to graphs, improved some data visualization and added titles
+- did not get rid of any of the model because I felt that it was important to see the different performances
+- also did not end up adding different measurements besides RMSE because it shows us the standard deviation of the predicted errors which is exactly what I wanted to analyze and showcase
+- did quite a bit of hyperparameter tuning, but the original models made during the first submission ended up working the best
+- did change the train/test split to 80-20 instead of 90-10 which managed to improve the RMSE slightly